+A copy of other plans and drawings or information necessary to describe the subject of the application.
+This should include details of any illumination (1 copy to be supplied unless the application is submitted electronically)

+The relevant fee (See here for current fees )

+Disc cha rge of Conditions

-Applications for the approval of details controlled by a condition on a current permission should be made in writing and should include the following:
+tions for the approval of details controlled by a condition on a current permission should be

+n writing and should include the following:

-- □ Completed application form (here) - □ A copy of other plans and drawings or information necessary to describe the subject of the conditions which you are seeking to discharge (1 copy to be supplied) - □ The relevant fee (See here for current fees)
+Completed application form (here)

+A copy of other plans and drawings or information necessary to describe the subject of

+the conditions which you are seeking to discharge (1 copy to be supplied)

+The relevant fee (See here for current fees)

-Lawful Development Certificate applications (existing and proposed)
+Law /ful Development Certificate applications (existing and proposed)

-The national requirements are set out here.
+ional requirements are set out here.

-- □ The application form (here) - \square whether the application relates to: - a use - a building operation - a condition not complied with - □ the date that the use (or breach of condition) started, or the date on which the building was substantially complete - □ any use class the applicant considers to be applicable - □ in the case of a breach of condition, details of the relevant application - □ the reasons the applicant thinks he is entitled to a Lawful Development Certificate - □ any other relevant information - □ a plan identifying the land - \square a certificate as to the applicant's interest (ownership, tenancy etc) in the land - \Box The relevant fee (See here for current fees)
+The application form (here)

+whether the application relates to:

+o a use

+o a building operation

+o a condition not complied with

+the date that the use (or breach of condition) started, or the date on which the building

+was substantially complete

+any use class the applicant considers to be applicable

+in the case of a breach of condition, details of the relevant application

+the reasons the applicant thinks he is entitled to a Lawful Development Certificate

+any other relevant information

+a plan identifying the land

+a certificate as to the applicant's interest (ownership, tenancy etc) in the land